First of all, what’s a backlink?

 You know by now that your website is organized into sections – site title, header, body, sidebar and footer, for instance.
 One would think that putting a link into the header would make it more important, right?
 Not really.

 The header (H1) is already high priority to crawl spiders, and it’s what they key on to find out the subject of that page.
 So including a link in the H1 headers to another page entirely will only confuse the search, and can actually stall it.

 Put your links in the main body content of each page for best value.
 They act as verification or illustration for the subject of your content.
+Distribute them equally through the body, rather than lumping them all together.
 And the crawl spiders will thank you for not confusing them.

 Relevant Links are More Valuable